alxdavids/ourbbg/content/post/bradley-johnson.md

 there was anyone at the club that could replace him.
-Under Philip Cocu, Derby experimented with the sort of 4-3-3 that Derby had finished the 2019 season with, but poor results meant that Derby eventually had to adopt a two-player pivot where there had previously only been one.
+Under Philip Cocu, Derby experimented with the sort of 4-3-3 that Derby had finished the 2019 season with, but poor results meant that Derby eventually had to adopt a two-player shield where there had previously only been a single pivot.
 The fact that two bodies were now required to shield a defence that had not dramatically changed from the season before, would add weight to the belief that Derby had underestimated the impact of letting a player of Johnson's ability leave for nothing.

 ## Systemic issues